aws-ia/terraform-aws-eks-blueprints/docs/Advanced/cluster-upgrades.md

 #### Steps to upgrade Add-ons:

-Just update the latest versions in `base.tfvars` file as shown below.
+Just update the latest versions from consumer module as shown below.
 EKS Addon latest versions can be found in AWS EKS Console under Addon section or from AWS documentation.

 ##### KubeProxy